-Because the hydrotropic angles of wild-type roots in oblique agar-sorbitol systems are approximately 30 degrees 12 h after the start of hydrostimulation, we obtained root samples 10 h after the start of hydrostimulation.
-Approximately 0.2 g whole root tissues were harvested.
-The harvested roots were immediately frozen in liquid nitrogen and stored at - 80°C. Three biological replicate samples were collected.
+Because the hydrotropic angles of WT roots in oblique agar-sorbitol systems are approximately 30° 12 h after the start of hydrostimulation. we obtained root samples 10 h after the start of hydrostimulation.
+Approximately 0.2 g whole root tissues was harvested.
+The harvested roots were immediately frozen in liquid nitrogen and stored at -80 °C. Three biological replicate samples were collected.
 For RNA sequencing, total RNA was extracted from roots according to the method described by Miao et al. (2018).
-The quality and quantity of the total RNA were assessed using the 2100 Bioanalyzer instrument (Agilent Technologies, Santa Clara, CA, USA).
-First-strand cDNA was synthesised using the First-Strand cDNA Synthesis Kit (Roche) according to the manufacturer's instructions.
+The quality and quantity of the total RNA were assessed using the Agilent 2100 Bioanalyzer instrument (Agilent Technologies, Santa Clara, CA, USA).
+First-strand cDNA was synthesized using the First-Strand cDNA Synthesis Kit (Roche) according to the manufacturer's instructions.
 Sequencing was performed using the BGISEQ-500 sequencer (BGI, Shenzhen, China).

-Data processing of RNA-Seq experiments raw data in the fastq format was first processed by SOAPnuke (version 1.5.2).
-Clean data were obtained by removing reads containing adapter, poly-N and low-quality reads from raw data.
+RNA-Seq experiment raw data in the fastq format were first processed by SOAPnuke (version 1.5.2).
+Clean data were obtained by removing reads containing adapter, poly-N, and low-quality reads from raw data.
 The remaining high-quality reads were mapped against the Arabidopsis Information Resource reference genome (TAIR10) using HISAT2 (version 2.1.0).
-To determine transcript abundance, we calculated the values of fragments per kilobase of transcript per million mapped fragments (FPKM) using Bowtie2 (Version2.2.5).
+To determine transcript abundance, we calculated the values of fragments per kilobase of transcript per million mapped fragments (FPKM) using Bowtie2 (Version 2.2.5).
 Differential gene expression analyses were carried out using DEGseq.
-For each pairwise comparison, genes with log_2 (fold change) > 1.5 or <-0.5 and false discovery rate (FDR) < 0.05 were considered differentially expressed genes (DEGs).
+For each pairwise comparison, genes with log2(fold change) >1.5 or <-0.5 and false discovery rate <0.05 were considered differentially expressed genes (DEGs).
 Gene annotations were obtained from TAIR.
-Colour-coded gene expression was visualised using the Heatmapper (http://www2.heatmapper.ca/expression/).
+Colour-coded gene expression was visualized using the Heatmapper (http://www2.heatmapper.ca/expression/).